English

 We explain the difference in the Fuji Electric S300 Series technical description.

-Why choose triboelectric (or inductive electrification) dust monitor for industrial processes dust monitoring?
+Why choose a triboelectric dust monitor (or inductively electrification) dust monitor for industrial processes dust monitoring?

 Case 2: The emission dust monitoring systems